 I like to think of writing novels as my super power.
 By day, I hold down a full-time career like Superman’s Clark Kent.
 In the early morning and evening, I take on the role of wife and mother like Bewitched’s Samantha Stephens.
 But at night?
 At night, I create entire worlds with my mind.
 And, seriously, how awesome is that?

 I love to hear from my readers!
-Drop me a line on the Contact page or follow me on Facebook or Goodreads.
+Drop me a line on the Contact page or follow me on Facebook, Twitter, Instagram, Goodreads, or Bookbub.

 Text and Photo Copyright © 2017 by Kelsey Gietl.